Parents Seek To Introduce New Evidence On Appeal

 The mother’s argument was that the father had access to this evidence during the initial trial and that he was “not entitled to a second bite at the cherry.”
 However, the court determined that the father had only a limited amount of legal assistance by that point, and that the mother was able to present similar evidence in favour of her position.
 The court also determined the evidence could impact the outcome of the trial.

-At Lex Arbesman Legal, our experienced family
+At NULaw, our experienced family

 lawyers can guide you through the process of making post-separation and